New York State Route 117: Mount Pleasant and Pleasantville

 NY 117 begins just north of the village of Sleepy Hollow at an interchange with US 9 (Broadway) in the town of Mount Pleasant.
-The route proceeds generally northeastward along Phelps Way, a four-lane, divided highway bypass of Sleepy Hollow and Kykuit, the Rockefeller family's estate.
+The route proceeds generally northeastward along Phelps Way, a four-lane expressway, bypassing Sleepy Hollow and Kykuit, the Rockefeller family's estate.
 For its first 2 mi, the highway runs through a wooded area along the northern edge of the Rockefeller State Park Preserve, crossing under several of the park's hiking and walking trails.
 Phelps Way ends at the northeastern tip of the park, where NY 117 intersects with the northern terminus of NY 448 at Bedford Road.
 While NY 448 ends here, Bedford Road continues on as part of NY 117.

-After NY 448, NY 117 becomes a four-lane, undivided at-grade street as it heads northeast through a residential area of Mount Pleasant.
+After NY 448, NY 117 becomes a four-lane surface road as it heads northeast through a residential area of Mount Pleasant.
 Just past the NY 448 junction, NY 117 enters adjacent interchanges with Saw Mill River Road (NY 9A and NY 100) and the northbound direction of the Taconic State Parkway near Graham Hills County Park.
 From here, the highway passes south of Pace University's Pleasantville campus on its way into the village of Pleasantville, where it narrows to two lanes and initially serves mostly commercial neighborhoods.
 NY 117 remains on Bedford Road for its first few blocks in Pleasantville; however, it veers northeast onto Manville Road just southwest of the community's central business district.

 As Manville Road, the highway heads past five residential blocks, connecting to the southbound direction of the Saw Mill River Parkway before entering Pleasantville's commercial center at Memorial Plaza.
 Within Memorial Plaza is Metro-North Railroad's Pleasantville station, located on the south side of NY 117.
 After crossing the Metro-North tracks, the route continues east along several commercial blocks before turning to the northeast and entering another residential section of Pleasantville.
 The highway eventually reaches the northern edge of the village, where it rejoins Bedford Road at a junction with the northern terminus of NY 141.
 NY 117 turns north here, following Bedford Road out of Pleasantville and into the nearby town of New Castle.